Heime: Origins

 Since Wudga is based on a Gothic hero named Vidigoia, it is possible that Hama has a similar origin, and the Anglo-Saxon poem Widsith talks of Hama and Wudga as Gothic warriors fighting against the Huns in the Vistula forests, where the Goths had an early settlement.
 Later, during the evolution of the legends, the two heroes were connected with both the Gothic kings Ermanaric and Theodoric the Great, and they were increasingly presented as traitors; it is as traitors that they appear in the Þiðrekssaga.

 In Middle High German legend

 In the Middle High German Dietrich cycle, he is the son of a Madelger or Adelger of Lamparten.

 In the German poems, Heime is bought over by Ermanaric and so abandons Theodoric.
 This is not mentioned in Þiðrekssaga, but on the other hand it relates that Heime and his comrade Widga (Wudga) fight for Ermanaric.
 This pairing of Widga and Heime is also mentioned in Widsith.
 In Alpharts Tod, Witege (Wudga) is rescued from Alphart (Hildebrand's kinsman) by Heime.
 By dishonourably fighting two against one, Heime and Wudga kill Alphart.

-According to a some German sources, Heime is buried near Innsbruck at a monastery called Wilten.
+According to some German sources, Heime is buried near Innsbruck at a monastery called Wilten.